Seventh Star

 Seventh Star is the twelfth studio album by the English heavy metal band Black Sabbath.
-Released on 28 January 1986 in the United States and on 21 February 1986 in the United Kingdom, it features founding guitarist Tony Iommi alongside musicians Geoff Nicholls, Eric Singer, and Dave Spitz, playing keyboards, drums, and bass, respectively, and Glenn Hughes, ex-Deep Purple and ex-Trapeze vocalist, as lead singer.
+Released on 20 January 1986 in the United States and on 17 February 1986 in the United Kingdom, it features founding guitarist Tony Iommi alongside musicians Geoff Nicholls, Eric Singer, and Dave Spitz, playing keyboards, drums, and bass, respectively, and Glenn Hughes as lead singer.

 The album was the group's first release without bassist and primary lyricist Geezer Butler, who left the band in 1984 after the Born Again tour.
-It was originally written, recorded, and intended to be the first solo album by Iommi.
+Seventh Star was originally intended as the first solo album by Iommi.
 Because of the pressures from Warner Bros.
 Records and the prompting of band manager Don Arden, the record was billed as Black Sabbath featuring Tony Iommi.

-Despite the issues behind the release's production, it earned moderate commercial success, reaching No.27 in the UK and No.78 on the Billboard 200 chart.
+Despite the complications behind the album's production, it earned moderate commercial success and reaching number 27 in the UK and number 78 on the Billboard 200 chart.

 Album information

 As was the case with its predecessor, Born Again, this album was not intended to be a Black Sabbath record.
-Last-minute pressure from Warner Bros. stemmed from the belief that it was likely to sell more with the famous name.
-Its sound is a drastic (and intentional) departure from the trademark Sabbath sound.
+Last-minute pressure from Warner Brothers stemmed from the belief an Iommi solo record would be less successful.
+Its sound is a drastic, and intentional, departure from the trademark Sabbath sound.
 Many of the songs have a very hard rock sound, while some contain a bluesy feel (especially "Heart Like a Wheel").
 Seventh Star was the first album to feature long-time keyboardist Geoff Nicholls as an official band member.

 "It seemed to me like the band was on its last legs and my heart just went out to Tony," recalled former drummer Bill Ward.
 "I thought, 'God, how much more can he take?' or 'How much more does he want?'… What I saw was a great band I just felt was diminishing."

-The promo-single and video version of "No Stranger to Love" had additional harmony vocals added by Hughes to make it more "radio-friendly".
-Actress Denise Crosby, who would later portray Tasha Yar in Star Trek: The Next Generation, was featured in the video.
+The promo-single and video version of "No Stranger to Love" had additional harmony vocals added by Hughes to make it more radio-friendly.
+Actress Denise Crosby was featured in the video.

 A tour for the album featured Hughes only at the first few shows.
 He was fired five dates into the tour, and replaced by Ray Gillen, who completed the North American and European legs of the tour, though several dates in the US were cancelled.
 W.A.S.P. and Anthrax were opening acts on the North American tour.

 Hughes has performed "No Stranger to Love", "Seventh Star" and "Heart Like a Wheel" at some of his live concerts.
 "I really like Seventh Star," Tony Martin told Sabbath fanzine Southern Cross, "mainly because I admire Glenn Hughes' voice."

 Seventh Star was rereleased in Europe on 1 November 2010, as a two-disc special edition.
 Disc 2 includes a concert recorded in 1986, with Gillen on vocals.
-The single version of No Stranger to Love is a bonus track on disc 1.
+The single version of No Stranger to Love is a bonus track on disc one.